-Data collected for pre and post-test of our SSS RISE orientations gave us knowledge that not all students were aware of the program requirements and resources.
-After participant in a three-hour Orientation/Team Building Activity students claimed to have a better understanding of the intense services and resources available through the SSS RISE program.
-This includes, workshops, counseling appointments, tutorial, college tours and mandatory financial literacy workshop.
+Data collected for pre/post-test of our SSS orientations gave us knowledge that not all students were aware of program requirements and resources available.
+After participating in a 3-hour orientation/team building activity, students claimed to have a better understanding of the intense services and resources available through the SSS program.
+This includes workshops, counseling appointments, tutorial, college tours and mandatory financial literacy workshop.

-The SSS team will be revising the pre and post-test to ensure that all services are explain during orientation.
+The SSS team will be revising the pre/post-test to ensure that all services are explain during orientation.

-SLO/SAO #2: Increase SSS participant's success, graduation and transfer rates
+SLO/SAO #2: Increase SSS participant's graduation and transfer rates.